DNP—Pediatric Nurse Practitioner Acute Care

 - Create differential diagnoses and diagnose acute and complex illnesses and complications

-- Partner with patients and families for health promotion and disease prevention and treatment
+- Partner with patients and families to manage acute, chronic, and complex health conditions

 - Prescribe and evaluate therapies (medication and non-medication based)